 Calculations in the table

-To add the formula to the Word table, do the following:
+To add the formula in the Word table, do the following:

-1. Click the table cell to which you want to insert a formula.
-Word will show you the Table Tools ribbons:
+1. Click the table cell in which you want to insert a formula.
+Word adds Table Tools ribbons: Design and Layout:

-2. Under Table Tools, on the Layout tab, in the Data group, click the Formula button:
+2. On the Layout tab, in the Data group, click the Formula button:

-- If the cell that you have selected is at the bottom of a column of numbers, Microsoft Word will
+- If the cell you selected is at the bottom of a column of numbers, Microsoft Word proposes the

-- If the cell that you have selected is at the right end of a row of numbers, Word will propose the formula = SUM(LEFT).
+- If the cell you selected is at the right end of a row of numbers, Word proposes the formula = SUM(LEFT).